-When the pediatrician only has the EO of a child by the GP or TW2 methods, if he knows these differences in EO between methods, he can apply these to the EO Ebrí.
-However, when the pediatrician applies the EO obtained by our method, a correction will not be necessary for a Spanish child, since the EO has been obtained directly, and not through the filter of the two English and American methods.
+Knowing the pediatrician these differences in EO between methods, when he only has the EO of a child by the GP or TW2 methods, he can apply these to the EO Ebrí.
+However, when the pediatrician obtains the EO obtained by our method, no it will be necessary for a Spanish child no correction, since the EO has been obtained directly, and not through the filter of the two English and American methods.
 When the Ebrí method is applied to non-Spanish children, it is also convenient to assess these differences